Chinyei Kinjo

-Chinyei Kinjo (金城珍栄)(December 21, 1899 – March 3, 1987) was an Okinawan journalist.
+Chinyei Kinjo (金城珍栄)(December 21, 1899 – March 3, 1987) was a prominent Okinawan journalist.
 He ran the Yoen jiho for most of its 49-year history.

 Early life

 Kinjo was born in Naha, Okinawa on December 21, 1899.
 He was the son of Chinzen Kinjo, one of the first Okinawan immigrants to Hawaii.
 Kinjo joined his father in Hawaii much later in life, after graduating from Naha City Business School in 1918.
 He worked in sugar plantations on Oahu for a few months before enrolling in Iolani School.
-In 1926, Seikan Higa asked Kinjo to manage a Japanese-language newspaper on Kauai called the Yoen jiho.
+In 1926, Seikan Higa invited Kinjo to manage a Japanese-language newspaper on Kauai called the Yoen jiho.
 The newspaper had a lot of unpaid bills at the time, so Kinjo went to plantation camps all over Kauai to solicit subscriptions from laborers.
 He became the owner and president of the newspaper in 1928.

 Kinjo was also practiced karate.
 In 1934, he invited Chojun Miyagi to visit Hawaii and demonstrate karate.
 Miyagi's visit lasted eight months.